wmcmahan/react-native-calendar-events/README.md

 Or you can do it manually by following the instructions below.

+> Note that for iOS `react-native link` will not automatically add the required privacy usage description to your `Info.plist` file, you'll need to do that manually whatever.

 ### iOS
 Add `RNCalendarEvents`, as well as `EventKit.framework` to project libraries.